CPJKU/madmom/README.rst

     *An Efficient State Space Model for Joint Tempo and Meter Tracking*, Proceedings of the 16th International Society for Music Information Retrieval Conference (ISMIR), 2015.
+..
+[14] Sebastian Böck, Florian Krebs and Gerhard Widmer,
+    *Joint Beat and Downbeat Tracking with Recurrent Neural Networks*, Proceedings of the 17th International Society for Music Information Retrieval Conference (ISMIR), 2016.

 Acknowledgements